Adding Open Graph Meta Tags

 It is recommended that you place these in your Global Settings only if you are planning on displaying the same generic info for each link.
 To place them into your Global Settings go to Options -> Links and near the bottom of this page you'll see the option to add "Head Scripts" in a box where you'll enter in the meta tags.

 Note: Here it says "scripts," but the meta tags work fine here.
 Really anything that can be found in an HTML <head> section will work here.
 It is also important to know that this feature does not work with 301 or 307 redirect types.

 To add it on a per-link basis go to your Pro Options when creating/editing a link, and you will see the same "Head Script" option.
 Add the desired Open Graph meta tag here.

 When using Open Graph meta tags it is very important to use the proper tag and to be specific within the tag.
 Here is a list of the possible basic meta tags you will want to use:

 Each tag needs to be accompanied by a "content=" as well.
 This description is important because it is the information that will be displayed.
-Here are a few examples of how to use this with the above mentioned meta tags (all images are taken from https://developers.facebook.com/docs/sharing/best-practices#tags):
+For more information, please view this link: https://developers.facebook.com/docs/sharing/webmasters#markup